TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-mabs-scheduledbackupnotrunning.md

                     "text": "Azure Backup agent is latest"
                 },
                 {
-                    "value": "Checked the SQL Scheduler is fine", "text": "Checked the SQL Scheduler is fine" },
+                    "value": "Verified the SQL Scheduler is running fine", "text": "Verified the SQL Scheduler is running fine" },
                 {
-                    "value": "Ensured there is no any previous backup job in progress", "text": "Ensured there is no any previous backup job in progress" },
+                    "value": "Ensured no previous backup job is in progress", "text": "Ensured no previous backup job is in progress" },
                 {
                     "value": "If antivirus is running, then exclusion rules are used",